Koku: Chinese equivalent

-The Chinese shi or dan is equal to 10 dou (dǒu (tou, 斗)) "pecks", 100 sheng (shēng (sheng, 升)) "pints".
-While the current shi is 103 litres in volume, the shi of the Tang dynasty (618–907) period equalled 59.44 litres.
+The Chinese 石 dan is equal to 10 dou (dǒu (tou, 斗)) "pecks", 100 sheng (shēng (sheng, 升)) "pints".
+While the current dan is 103 litres in volume, the dan of the Tang dynasty (618–907) period equalled 59.44 litres.

+The character 斛 hu was used interchangeably with 石 before the Tang dynasty.
+Since the Song dynasty it is an independent unit equal to half a dan.

 Modern unit

 The exact modern koku is calculated to be 180.39 litres, 100 times the capacity of a modern shō.
-This modern koku is essentially defined to be the same as the koku from the Edo period (1600–1868), namely 100 times the shō equal to 64827 cubic bu in the traditional shakkanhō measuring system.
+This modern koku is essentially defined to be the same as the koku from the Edo period (1600–1868), namely 100 times the shō equal to 64,827 cubic bu in the traditional shakkanhō measuring system.

 Origin of the modern unit

 The kyō-masu (京枡), the semi-official one shō measuring box since the late 16th century under Daimyo Nobunaga, began to be made in a different (larger) size in the early Edo period, sometime during the 1620s.
 Its dimensions, given in the traditional Japanese shaku length unit system, were 4 sun 9 bu square times 2 sun 7 bu depth.
 Its volume, which could be calculated by multiplication was: